sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 <img src="assets/horizonalline.png"/>

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

 ## Optional Parameters - User Attributes
 Duration: 20

-Sigma User Attributes (UA) act like variables that are send from the parent application, at runtime, using the API.
+Sigma User Attributes (UA) act like variables that are sent from the parent application, at runtime, using the API.

 Administrators create a UA in Sigma and then the API uses that (by name), to update it's value for a particular user session.